blmhemu/selfhost/README.md

 ansible-playbook --ask-vault-pass playbook.yml
 ```

-To import the security keys to macos keychain, do
+To import the security keys to local machine (macos only) keychain, do
 ```
 ./scripts/import_keys.sh
 ```